 We could convert the value of every member of any normal population into a z-score.
 If we did that for any normal population and arranged those z-scores into a relative frequency distribution, they would all be the same.
 Each and every one of those standardized normal distributions would have a mean of zero and the same shape.
-There are many tables which show what proportion of any normal population will have a z-score less than a certain value.
+There are many tables that show what proportion of any normal population will have a z-score less than a certain value.
 Because the standard normal distribution is symmetric with a mean of zero, the same proportion of the population that is less than some positive z is also greater than the same negative z.
-Some values from a "standard normal" table appear below:
+Some values from a standard normal table appear in Table 2.1

-Proportion below .75 .90 .95 .975 .99 .995 ---------------------- ----- ----- ------ ----- ------ -- z-score 0.674 1.282 1.645 1.960 2.326 2.576 --
+Proportion below .75 .90 .95 .975 .99 .995 z-score .674 1.282 1.645 1.960 2.326 2.576